We may earn a commission when you purchase through affiliate links. Learn more.

 While softer light is optimal, that doesn’t mean that the middle of the day is off limits.
 With a polarizing filter, you may be able to reduce a lot of the harsh glare and reflections on the water.
 For times when the sky is much brighter than the rest of your scene, a graduated neutral density filter is a great way to reduce the brightness of just part of the frame.

-RAW is the clear winner when it comes to waterfall photography.
-Water is an especially difficult subject to expose properly, and during a long exposure, all it takes to turn a properly exposed photo into a slightly over or underexposed photo is a passing cloud.
+There’s really nothing to debate when it comes to choosing RAW or JPEG to shoot waterfall images: RAW is the clear winner.
+Water is an especially difficult subject to expose properly in general, and during a long exposure, all it takes to turn a properly exposed photo into a slightly over or underexposed photo is a passing cloud.
 When you shoot in Jpeg, the camera throws out a lot of the image data and applies its own presets to the image.
-RAW, on the other hand, allows you to recover details in the highlights and shadows of the image that would otherwise be lost.

 There is no perfect formula when it comes to waterfall photography.
 The exposure settings you use will depend entirely upon the lighting conditions and how you want the flowing water to look.
 Shorter exposure times of 1/4 second to a few seconds long will result in shots where the flowing water begins to look silky, but still has some detail.
 How smooth the water looks depends not only on your exposure time, but also on how quickly the water is flowing — the bubbles and churning water of a raging waterfall will blur together more quickly than the slowly cascading flow of a small waterfall.

-No matter how long you want your exposure to be, you should always use the lowest ISO speed that you can to maximize quality and reduce noise — ISO 100 and 200 will usually give the best results.
+No matter how long you want your exposure to be, you should always use the lowest ISO speed that you can to maximize quality and reduce noise — ISO 100 and 200 will usually give the best results, but most modern cameras deliver surprisingly clean results at much higher ISO speeds.
+Learn all about how ISO works here.

 When shooting waterfalls, a lot of photographers think of aperture only in terms of controlling how much light reaches the sensor.
 This is obviously part of what aperture controls, but keep in mind that your aperture setting also helps to determine the depth of field in your image.
 You might be able to use a longer exposure by setting the aperture to f/22 to restrict the light, but remember that this means you’ll also have a deep depth of field which you may or may not want.

 Personally, I prefer to choose both the exposure time I want to blur the water and the aperture I want for my chosen depth of field, and if that aperture allows too much light in I will use a stronger ND filter to reduce the light’s intensity.
-For example, if I only want the foreground of my photo with a small forest waterfall to be in focus, I’m better off using a lower f-stop like f/8 instead of f/22.
-If the scene is too bright using f/8, I’ll use a darker ND filter to compensate, so that I can keep my desired aperture setting the way it is.
+For example, if I only want the foreground of my photo with a small forest waterfall to be in focus, I’m better off using a lower f-stop like f/4 instead of f/22.
+If the scene is too bright using f/4, I’ll use a darker ND filter to compensate, so that I can keep my desired aperture setting the way it is.

 If you’re photographing a waterfall using a really dark ND filter, composing your photo using the viewfinder is going to be pretty tricky since you’ll barely be able to see anything through the dark glass.
 If you plan to keep your camera in place for several shots without recomposing the scene, one option is to set the focus before you attach your ND filter.